-- N.B. that M030/GZ03 policy differs from that for other CS classes! - For every day late or fraction thereof, including weekend days, 10% of marks deducted - Each student receives budget of 3 late days for entire term - Each late day "cancels" one day of lateness - Goal: give you flexibility, e.g., in case you can't find a bug, or encounter unexpected other snag - You choose how many late days to use when turning in a coursework late - Must use whole late days-cannot use fractional ones!
+- N.B. that M030/GZ03 policy differs from that for other CS classes! - For every day late or fraction thereof, including weekend days, 10% of marks deducted - Each student receives budget of 3 late days for entire term - Each late day "cancels" one day of lateness - Goal: give you flexibility, e.g., in case you can't find a bug, or encounter unexpected other snag - You declare how many late days to use when turning in a coursework late; cannot declare or change later! - Must use whole late days-cannot use fractional ones!